 For consideration for doctoral studies in the four-year study program, one must file a formal application during the spring semester.
 The forms are available at the Dean's Office (Aradi Vértanuk tere 1, H-6720 Szeged, Hungary).
 Along with the forms, one has to submit the copies of diplomas (MS degree is required), transcripts, certificates of language proficiency.
 Each applicant has to arrange two letters of recommendation, submitted in sealed envelopes, or sent directly to the Dean's Office.
 All these will be assessed by the Council of the School.
 The Council may also require an interview of the applicant in order to obtain further information.

 Students enrolled in the three-year study program are usually required to conduct course exercises up to 4 hours per week at the Institute of Informatics, at the graduate and/or the undergraduate level.
 The Program usually receives up to 5-6 new fellowships per year from the State of Hungary to be given to students who are citizens of Hungary.
 The rate of tuition for foreign students is 4000 EUR per semester.

 The director of the School is Prof. Zoltán Fülöp (Institute of Informatics).
-The School is governed by its Council whose current members are: Zoltán Fülöp (professor), Tibor Csendes (professor), János Csirik (professor), József Dombi (professor), Zoltán Gingl (professor), Tibor Gyimóthy (professor) and Zoltán Kató (professor).
+The School is governed by its Council whose current members are: Zoltán Fülöp (professor), Tibor Csendes (professor), János Csirik (professor emeritus), József Dombi (professor), Zoltán Gingl (professor), Tibor Gyimóthy (professor) and Zoltán Kató (professor).